ahmetson/frogwifcat-solana/README.md

 ```

 ### For setting peers on EVM based blockchains
 Get the Endpoint ID of Solana.
-For example it's 40168 for Solana testnet.
+For example it's 40168 for Solana Testnet and 30168 for Solana mainnet beta.
 Use the OFT Config's public key as the peer.
 And then set `setPeer` in all smartcontracts on EVM based blockchains.

 > OFT Config is retreived from the set_peer.ts and app.ts scripts.